sitespeedio/browsertime/README.md

 };
 ~~~

-Then acceess the page that you want to test:
+Then access the page that you want to test:

 ~~~bash
 browsertime login.js https://en.wikipedia.org/wiki/Barack_Obama